The Centre is open from 7:30am to 7:30pm 363 days a year (we are closed on Christmas Day and on New Year’s Day).

 The Centre is less than a kilometre from the nearest entrance to Windsor Great Park, so excellent hacking is easily available for our full-livery clients.

 Click the pictures below to see all of our extensive facilities.

 The Indoor School (55m x 22m) has good natural light and it is fully illuminated.
 The surface has just been totally replaced with a top of the line Martin Collins fibre track surface.
-The arena has mirrors on two sides and a sprinkler system keeps the surface moist.
+It’s bright and light – the new surface sand colour enhances the feeling of freshness and brightness.
+It is a delight to ride in.
+The arena has mirrors on two sides, recently extended to cover the full far side and a sprinkler system keeps the surface moist.

 We have 40 large boxes.
 Most are 3.6m2, some are pony boxes.
 All have automatic watering and a ‘haybar’ for healthy hay feeding and rubber matting.
 All are separately lit, have rubber matting and are bedded on straw or shavings.